GSG-G8/ca-wiki/README.md

 ## Summary

 Ca-wiki is a web application which allows clients to view all cohorts that have been enrolled in Code Academy.
-Clients can view all students who graduated from the academy so that they can view every student and his/her projects he/she participated in, his/her github page, email address and which cohort graduated from. clients also  can serch by student name or by project name and they can filter the results easily.
+Clients can view all students who graduated from the academy so that they can view every student and his/her projects he/she participated in, his/her github page, email address and which cohort graduated from. clients also  can search by student name or by project name and they can filter the results easily.

 ## Challenge